-While in the Standby Mode, the AC input is continually monitored.
-Whenever AC power falls below the VAC Trip voltage (154 VAC, default setting for 230VAC,90VAC for 120VAC), the inverter automatically transfers back to the Invert Mode with minimum interruption to your appliances - as long as the inverter is turned on.
+While in the Standby Mode, the AC input of the inverter is continually monitored.
+Whenever AC power falls below the low AC voltage trip voltage (90VAC default setting for 120VAC), the inverter automatically transfers back to the Invert Mode with minimum power interruption to your appliances - as long as the inverter is turned on.
 The transfer from Standby mode to Inverter mode occurs in approximately 10 milliseconds.
-And it is the same time from Inverter mode to Standby mode.
+And it is even shorter from Inverter mode to Standby mode.